 - Teen drivers.
 Driving is an acquired skill, which means teen drivers are more prone to accidents due to their inexperience on the road.

 - Tire blowouts.
 Blowouts can cause drivers to swerve unexpectedly.
 Proper maintenance of your vehicle, including checking the air pressure in your tires regularly, is the best way to reduce the risk of this type of accident.

 - Weather conditions.
 Rain, fog, snow, and ice can create conditions that impede visibility and make it harder to maintain control of your vehicle on the road.
 Teen drivers and elderly drivers may be particularly vulnerable to weather-related accidents.

 - Wrong-way driving.
 Turning the wrong way down a one-way street creates conditions that are ripe for an accident.
 Inattentiveness, inexperience, or unfamiliarity with the area can increase the odds of this type of accident.

-Partially At-Fault Drivers
+Liability for Partially At-Fault Drivers

 Although some accidents are very clearly the fault of one person, it’s also possible for both drivers to have contributed to the accident to some extent.
 If you are found to be partially at fault for the accident that caused your injuries, Missouri law still allows you to seek compensation via a personal injury claim.
 However, your final settlement will be proportionately reduced to reflect your own liability for the accident.